eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 is dominated by reinvestment instead of speculation, inflation persistently decreases.

-We use our macroeconmics model to identify a "low inflation; even lower fees" regime (LI;ELF).
-Outside of LI;ELF convergence to a desirable staking future without runaway staking is unlikely.
+We use our macroeconmics model to identify a friend "Mr.LI;ELF":
+"Medium $r$.
+Low Inflation; Even Lower Fees".
+Without Mr.LI;ELF convergence to a desirable staking future is unlikely.
 Strong deflation, in which the magnitude of deflation exceeds the reinvestment of transaction fees, probably corresponds to unstable dynamics.
 Under zero or weak deflation, the tendency toward runaway staking can be moderated only by high churn and/or slashing.

-In contrast within LI;ELF staked ETH fraction approaches near the reinvestment ratio.
+In contrast with Mr.LI;ELF staked ETH fraction approaches to a value above moderate reinvestment ratio $r$.
+How far above depends on the "ELF" part.
 Thus, runaway staking can be avoided only while inflation is held

 1. low enough, that concerns over inflation do not dominate the reinvestment of profits by staking businesses at equilibrium,
 $$\left(\frac{dr}{d\alpha}\right)^\star<0$$ (no news here) but simultaneously

-1. high enough to numerically dominate priority fees and MEV, as a fraction of unstaked Ether; $$\alpha^\star\gg f^\star$$.
+1. high enough to not be numerically dominated by the reinvestment of priority fees and MEV, as a fraction of unstaked Ether;
+$$\alpha^\star\gtrsim r^\star f^\star$$.

-Inflation should *eventually* decay, driving $$s\to1$$ if it is not already there, though it may take considerable time.
+Inflation will *eventually* decay though, driving $$s\to1$$ if it is not already there, though it may take considerable time.
 This "L2 future" has been recognized by many others: most Ether is staked, with the majority used for settlement of L2 rollups.
 We'll discuss it more